 It’s important to let the glue dry — really really dry.
 Once the glue hardens, the eggs will last for several years as long as you don’t put heavy things on top of them in your decorations box in storage.

-Decorating ideas for your string Easter eggs:
+Decorating ideas for your DIY yarn eggs:

 - Fill a bowl with them for the center of your table.
 You can add Easter grass in the bottom of the bowl or basket for your string eggs.